ridhimrastogi/Alfred/README.md

      - If the collaborators are not part of the same team, Alfred will inform the same.
      - If user provides unexpected input, Alfred will ask user to provide the correct options again.

+#### 4. Download an existing file
+  - **Preconditions**:

+    User should have necessary authentication details in place.
+The file to be downloaded must exist on Google Drive and the user must either be the owner or must be one of the collaborators of the file.

+  - **Main Flow**:
+    User will ask Alfred to download a file.
+Alfred will respond with the link(file download thumbnail), through which the user can download the file.

+  - **Subflows**:

+     - User will ping Alfred with **download** as a part of the phrase.
+     - Alfred will check whether the file exists on the user's Google drive.
+     - Further, Alfred will validate whether the user is the owner of the file or is one of the collaborators.
+     - Post successful validation of the user, Alfred will ping the user with a link, enabling the user to download the file.

 ## Architecture Design can be found in [DESIGN.md](https://github.ncsu.edu/csc510-fall2019/CSC510-9/blob/master/DESIGN.md)